 - 1. At least one book must be read in June and one in July.
-Your assigned book of the Bible should be read in August. - 2.
+Your assigned book of the Bible may be read throughout the summer. - 2.
 Choose books for two of the months from the attached list for your rising grade level.
 You must read one fiction book (for the "One Pager") and one nonfiction book.
 For the remaining month, you are required to read the specific book of the Bible as directed on the reading list.
 If a student desires to read a book that is not on the attached list, special permission must be given by your upcoming teacher.
 You may email her with the book's information, and she will make a decision. - 3.
-Parents must provide each month's book information as well as their signatures on the attached page entitled, "Summer Challenge 2018" and return it with their student no later than Friday, August 17, 2018.

-Each monthly novel receives 1/3 credit towards one test grade for first quarter.

-4. Students are required to complete the "One Pager" assignment attached to this document.
+Parents must provide each month's book information as well as their signatures on the attached page entitled, "Summer Challenge 2019" and return it with their student no later than Friday, August 16, 2019.
+Each monthly novel receives 1/3 credit towards one test grade for first quarter. - 4.
+Students are required to complete the "One Pager" assignment attached to this document.
+THIS SHOULD BE COMPLETED ON STANDARD SIZE PAPER (8 1/2 X 11").
 Students should complete the entire checklist by using a book from the FICTION list, and be sure these items are on the "One Pager."
 The project will be graded according to the attached rubic.
+See next page for an example of the "One Pager."